rlucas7/rlucas7.github.io/_posts/2025-01-02-umbrella-notes.md

 team's paper.
 The authors evaluate the method in TREC DL tracks from 2019-2023.
 The prompt is documented both in the paper and in the github repo-see beneath

+In 3.1 DL TREC Judgments, the authors present the encoding of the relevances.
+These are given on a 0-3 integer ordinal scale which differs slightly from what the Prior microsoft/bing paper described.
+My assumption here is that in the bing paper they collapsed to a binary relevant/not relevant and used a 0.5 for the 1/intermediate category and leble 2 here was mapped to relevant.

 The case study of 2 query-passage pairs highlights the challenges and benefits of leveraging the approach.
 The cases demonstrate ambiguity that could have been the result of either inaccurate assessments or